Stebi-Lab/CIL_Road_Segmentation/README.md

 🔴IMPORTANT❗🔴

-Although the train.py/fine_tune.py/test.py file are setup, they'll need changes.
-Our code relies on checkpoint paths generated from the training procedure.
+Although the train.py/fine_tune.py/test.py file are setup, a few manual changes are needed.
+The training procedure can be run straight out of the box.
+The fine-tuning and testing code relies on checkpoint paths generated from the training procedure.
 These paths are unique and need to be set before each run❗ They are marked as `TODO` in the code.
 We provide specific instructions below.

 Run in order:
 - `train.py`: no changes needed, trains UNet++ with encoder on the extended dataset available from the above link.